Photonic cross-noise spectroscopy of Majorana bound states: Introduction

 In condensed matter physics, Majorana bound states (MBSs) are unique quasiparticles with neutral charge and an undefined occupation number \cite{Read2000, Ivanov2001, Kitaev2001}.
 They emerge as zero-energy excitations in topological superconductors (TSCs), which establish themselves as bound states at boundaries or in vortex cores.
 Particularly, they can be engineered by proximitizing semiconductor systems with strong spin-orbit interactions and in the presence of a Zeeman field \cite{Fu2008a, Lutchyn2010, Oreg2010}.
 Their interest lies not only at a fundamental level, but also for being building blocks of fault-tolerant quantum computation \cite{Ivanov2001, Alicea2012, Kitaev2003,Nayak2008,Beenakker2020}.
 For more extended reviews, see \cite{Nayak2008, Alicea2012, Beenakker2013a, Aguado2017, Schuray2020, Prada2020, Flensberg2021a}.

 There is a plethora of detection schemes that can in principle probe the presence of these exotic quasiparticles.
 For example, the quantization of the zero bias conductance in a NS junction \cite{Law2009, Prada2012, Li2012} or the fractional Josephson effect \cite{Kitaev2001, Kwon2004}, which can be measured in the Shapiro experiment via the disappearance of the odd Shapiro steps or in the Josephson radiation via the presence of a fractional frequency emission line.
 Unfortunately, the experimental results differ from ideal predictions, showing a non-quantized value of the zero-bias conductance that ranges from low conductance \cite{Mourik2012, Deng2012, Das2012, Nichele2017} to close to the quantized value \cite{Zhang2019, Yu2021, Wang2022}.
 Also, in the fractional Josephson effect, odd Shapiro steps \cite{Rokhinson2012, Wiedenmann2016, Bocquillon2016,Fischer2022a} and integer emission line frequencies \cite{Deacon2017a} appear for a finite range in the parameter space.
-A plausible interpretation of these results can be explained in terms of the presence of quasi-MBSs (qMBSs) \cite{Kells2012a, Prada2012, Fleckenstein2018, Moore2018, Vuik2019,Marra2022}, appearing naturally in NS junctions, or non-adiabatic transitions \cite{Yeyati2003,San-Jose2012,Dominguez2012a,Pikulin2011a,Houzet2013a,Virtanen2013,Matthews2014a, Sau2017a,Dominguez2017}.
-Due to this uncertainty, a huge effort has been put forward to distinguish MBSs from trivial excitations, studying theoretically\cite{Nilsson2008,Lue2012,Zocher2013,Rosdahl2018,Pan2021,Pikulin2021,Hess2021,Hess2023} and experimentally \cite{Yu2021, Aghaee2022} their non-local nature via non-local transport, and measuring the spin-symmetry of the pairing amplitude \cite{Bordoloi2022,Dvir2023,Bordin2023}.
-Other proposals suggest to use local measurements \cite{Ricco2019,Dourado2023} or to study more specific properties, such as their triplet correlations \cite{Haim2015, Fleckenstein2020a,Dominguez2022b}.
+A plausible interpretation of these results can be explained in terms of the presence of quasi-MBSs (qMBSs) \cite{Kells2012a, Prada2012, Fleckenstein2018, Moore2018, Vuik2019,Marra2022}, appearing naturally in NS junctions, or nonadiabatic transitions \cite{Yeyati2003,San-Jose2012,Dominguez2012a,Pikulin2011a,Houzet2013a,Virtanen2013,Matthews2014a, Sau2017a,Dominguez2017}.
+Due to this uncertainty, a huge effort has been put forward to distinguish MBSs from trivial excitations, studying theoretically \cite{Nilsson2008,Lue2012,Zocher2013,Rosdahl2018,Pan2021,Pikulin2021,Hess2021,Hess2023} and experimentally \cite{Yu2021, Aghaee2023} their nonlocal nature via nonlocal transport, and measuring the spin-symmetry of the pairing amplitude \cite{Bordoloi2022,Dvir2023,Bordin2023}.
+Other proposals suggest to use local measurements \cite{Ricco2019,Dourado2024} or to study more specific properties, such as their triplet correlations \cite{Haim2015, Fleckenstein2020a,Dominguez2024}.
+Furthermore, MBSs were investigated by optical means by coupling MBSs to microwave photons \cite{Ohm2014,Schmidt2013a,Trif2012,Schmidt2013b,Cottet2013,Ohm2015,Dmytruk2015,Dartiailh2017,Contamin2021,Trif2019a,Trif2019b}.
+Another related idea is the coupling of a Majorana nanowire to a quantum dot (QD) embedded within a microwave cavity investigating the nonlocality of the MBSs \cite{Ricco2022}.